-Proposed projects should be milestone-driven, with clearly defined outcomes and future value.
+Proposed projects should be milestone-driven, with clearly defined outcomes and patient benefit.

-Pancreatic Cancer Research Fund is an NIHR Partner Organisation, ensuring that studies we accept for funding will be eligible for inclusion in the NIHR Clinical Research Network Portfolio.
+Pancreatic Cancer Research Fund is an NIHR Partner Organisation, meaning that relevant studies we accept for funding may be eligible for inclusion in the NIHR Clinical Research Network Portfolio.
 This will allow the studies to have access to clinical infrastructure/NHS Service Support through the NIHR Clinical Research Networks.